-LBWR Founder and writer Darla Worden: Darla Worden is an author, writer and public relations professional who lives in Denver Colorado.
+LBWR Founder and writer Darla Worden: Darla Worden is an author, editor and writer who lives in Denver Colorado.
 She is editor in chief of Mountain Living magazine and has written over 100 magazine articles about art, architecture, travel and the West.
 A bona fide Francophile who has spent time living and working in Paris, she frequently teaches writing courses and workshops and is the author of the popular blog Frenchophile.
 She is currently working on a book about Hemingway’s Paris.
 She has an MFA from Goucher College in Creative Nonfiction.

 “I want to offer this experience to other writers who would like to write in the morning and see the sights of Paris in the afternoon — using their Parisian experiences as writing prompts in their work,” Worden says.
 “We will explore Paris’s Left Bank where iconic writers like Hemingway, Joyce, and Fitzgerald lived and worked, as well as the great museums, parks and restaurants that inspired them.”